rpucella/Class-Chat/notes.md

 To do:

+- Set the title to the Site name when you're logged in (defaults to ClassChat)

 - Update 'last login' with "last time login has been checked against the table?" - or is that too frequent?

 - cache messages in localstore so that it doesn't hurt when you hit refresh?